 Chapter 5: Identify legal basis to process personal data

-Chapter 6: Identify whether legal basis sufficient for an exception processing activity
+Chapter 6: Identify whether legal basis appropriate for a vulnerable processing activity

 Chapter 8: Ensure data subject rights are provided

-Chapter 9: Ensure appropriate technical and organisational measures in place
+Chapter 9: Ensure security via appropriate technical and organisational measures

 Chapter 10: Ensure data breach procedures in place